arsenti/grader_report_plugin_v0.1/README.md

 For installing this plugin to your Moodle you have to copy this reprository to moodle/grade/report.

-Be ware this plugin was build on Moodle 3.0.3 and it's only ALPHA VERSION 0.1.
+Be aware this plugin was build on Moodle 3.0.3 and it's only ALPHA VERSION 0.1.